stefanintech/NewStefanTaitanoWebsite/README.md

 - Deploying a Hugo website with GitHub pages
 - Many more :)
 ## Optimization ✅
-- [ ] Animation when hovering over certain icons, text, and images
+- [x] ~~Animation when hovering over certain icons, text, and images~~
-- [ ] Creating my first blog on how I built the website with Hugo
+- [x] ~~Creating my first blog on how I built the website with Hugo~~
-- [ ] Adding my first tutorial to my website
+- [ ] Add my first tutorial to my website
+- [ ] Add project I am currently working on
+- [ ] Adding a picture of me on About Me page
+- [ ] Have a GIF pop up of me waving when you hover certain words

 ## Tech Used 💻